andreamoleri/DataArchitecture/README.md

 A cluster ensures data availability and reliability by distributing data and tasks across multiple nodes.
 This architecture provides several key benefits:

-1. **Scalability**: clusters can handle increasing amounts of data by adding more nodes, allowing horizontal scaling.
+1. **Scalability:** clusters can handle increasing amounts of data by adding more nodes, allowing horizontal scaling.
-2. **High Availability**: by distributing data across multiple nodes, clusters ensure that the system remains operational even if one or more nodes fail.
+2. **High Availability:** by distributing data across multiple nodes, clusters ensure that the system remains operational even if one or more nodes fail.
-3. **Load Balancing**: tasks and queries are distributed across the nodes, balancing the load and improving performance.
+3. **Load Balancing:** tasks and queries are distributed across the nodes, balancing the load and improving performance.

 Clusters can be easily set up and managed by the programmer, through the command line or by using Atlas user interface.
 Clusters can be deployed across multiple cloud providers and regions, allowing for global distribution of data and applications.